PANC: Prior-Aware Normalized Cut via Anchor-Augmented Token Graphs: Related Work

 \section{Related Work}

-\paragraph{Self-supervised Vision Transformers with dense tokens.} Patch-based Vision Transformers trained with self-supervision provide dense token embeddings.
-Similarities across these correlate with the extents of parts and objects, proving their value as a strong substrate for label-free grouping \cite{caron2021emergingpropertiesselfsupervisedvision, he2021maskedautoencodersscalablevision, zhou2022ibotimagebertpretraining, assran2023selfsupervisedlearningimagesjointembedding}.
-DINOv2 demonstrated that scaling and careful data curation yield frozen features that transfer robustly to dense prediction \cite{oquab2024dinov2learningrobustvisual}.
-At the same time, DINOv3 introduced training refinements (e.g., Gram anchoring, multiresolution exposure, long schedules) that improve per-token stability and geometric robustness, critical when building token graphs for segmentation \cite{siméoni2025dinov3}.
-In practice, token resolution is governed by patch stride and memory limits, demanding long-sequence encodings or multi-view/upsampling strategies to recover fine detail from frozen backbones \cite{siméoni2025dinov3, fu2024featupmodelagnosticframeworkfeatures, docherty2025upsamplingdinov2featuresunsupervised}.
+\paragraph{\textbf{Self-supervised Vision Transformers.}} Self-supervised Vision Transformers provide dense token embeddings from late layers whose pairwise similarities often correlate with object parts and extents, making them a strong substrate for label-free grouping \cite{caron2021emergingpropertiesselfsupervisedvision, he2021maskedautoencodersscalablevision, zhou2022ibotimagebertpretraining, assran2023selfsupervisedlearningimagesjointembedding}.
+Scaling and curation (DINOv2) yield frozen features that transfer robustly to dense prediction \cite{oquab2024dinov2learningrobustvisual}, while recent refinements (DINOv3) improve cross-resolution stability and geometric consistency---properties that directly influence the quality of token affinity graphs and their spectra \cite{siméoni2025dinov3}.
+In practice, patch stride limits token resolution, motivating long-sequence encodings and feature upsampling to recover fine detail from frozen backbones \cite{siméoni2025dinov3, fu2024featupmodelagnosticframeworkfeatures, docherty2025upsamplingdinov2featuresunsupervised}.

-\paragraph{Unsupervised object discovery.} Class-agnostic discovery has evolved from co-localization/co-segmentation via discriminative clustering and region matching to single-image pipelines that rely on dense learned features \cite{joulin2010discriminative, joulin2012multi, vicente2011object, cho2015unsupervised, vo2019unsupervised, vo2020toward}.
-Deep spectral analyses on feature affinities produce meaningful regions without labels \cite{melas2022deep}, and ViT-token methods such as LOST and TokenCut build graphs from frozen self-supervised embeddings to extract objects using simple spectral/graph criteria, achieving strong zero-shot performance on VOC/COCO \cite{siméoni2021localizingobjectsselfsupervisedtransformers, wang2023tokencutsegmentingobjectsimages, everingham2010pascal, lin2014microsoft}.
-These results suggest that high-quality self-supervised tokens, especially from DINO-style encoders, are well-suited to classical grouping formulations \cite{caron2021emergingpropertiesselfsupervisedvision, oquab2024dinov2learningrobustvisual}.
+\paragraph{\textbf{Unsupervised image segmentation with token graphs.}} Unsupervised image segmentation evolved from co-localization/co-segmentation to single-image pipelines built on dense learned features \cite{joulin2010discriminative, joulin2012multi, vicente2011object, cho2015unsupervised, vo2019unsupervised, vo2020toward}.
+Spectral analyses on feature affinities can produce meaningful areas without labels \cite{melas2022deep}, and ViT-token methods such as LOST and TokenCut build graphs from frozen self-supervised embeddings and extract objects via simple spectral/graph criteria, achieving strong zero-shot results on DUTS-TE, DUT-OMRON, and ECSSD datasets \cite{siméoni2021localizingobjectsselfsupervisedtransformers, wang2023tokencutsegmentingobjectsimages}.
+However, these class-agnostic pipelines remain under-specified for \emph{targeted} segmentation (\eg, COCO/VOC datasets \cite{lin2014microsoft, everingham2010pascal}).
+In multi-object scenes, different choices can select different entities, and in low-contrast or near-homogeneous imagery, the affinity graph can be weakly informative.